Making the Marbled Planets Preschool Space Craft

 - 3 foil containers (we found ours at Dollar Tree $1 for a pack of 4)

-2. Squirt shaving cream into your foil containers, enough to fill the bottom of the pans.
+2. Squirt shaving cream into the foil containers, enough to fill the bottom of the pans.
 Use your rubber spatula to spread the shaving cream out evenly and make it as smooth as you can.
+The kids will have fun doing this part, just make sure you do the final once over.

-3. Squirt various colors of acrylic paint onto your shaving cream.
-We do lines in various directions.
-Use your toothpick to make lines up and down, side to side and diagonally to create a marbled look in your paint.
+3. Squirt various colors of acrylic paint onto the shaving cream.
+It seems to work best If you squirt the paint in lines of various directions.
+Use a toothpick to create lines up and down, side to side and diagonally.
+You want to end up with a marbled look in the paint as this is the design you will be transferring to your planets for your preschool space craft.

 Puffy Paint Solar System Window Art | School Time Snippets